jasemagee/jasemagee.com/content/post/2022-03-13-mssql-loading-large-dataset.md

 You're able to load 5 million records in 20 seconds into the table.

 Now, the gotcha (isn't there always!) is that the file is relative to the SQL server and not the machine you're running the command on.
 Which seems obvious when you say it but it does mean that if you're writing an app that makes the file then both systems need to be able to access a shared folder.
-This is also true on Azure, but you're able to use  {{< blanklink src="https://docs.microsoft.com/en-us/sql/relational-databases/import-export/examples-of-bulk-access-to-data-in-azure-blob-storage?view=sql-server-ver15" caption=" Azure Blob storage" >}} to get around it.
+This is also true on Azure, but you're able to use [Azure Blob storage](https://docs.microsoft.com/en-us/sql/relational-databases/import-export/examples-of-bulk-access-to-data-in-azure-blob-storage?view=sql-server-ver15) to get around it.